 - Asset size: this variable has extensively been used to define the systemic importance of an institution and its impact on the local economy.
-Though not the only variable used, we could reuse here the readily available classifications of systemically important financial institutions or any other classification elaborated; - Business lines: retail (deposit-taking) banks, commercial banks, and mortgage banks; - Type of ownership: public-government controlled entities, privately owned banks, and bailed-out entities; - Country and currency dimensions; - Portfolio: residential Buy to let (BTL), Credit Risk Exposures, Standardised Approach (SA), Internal ratings-based (IRB), credit cards, car loans, loan and advances, debt securities, securitisations, and so on;
+Though not the only variable used, we could reuse here the readily available classifications of systemically important financial institutions or any other classification elaborated; - Business lines: retail (deposit-taking) banks, commercial banks, and mortgage banks; - Type of ownership: public-government controlled entities, privately owned banks, and bailed-out entities; - Country and currency dimensions; - Portfolio: residential BTL, residential PDH, CRE, SA, IRB, credit cards, car loans, loan and advances, debt securities, securitisations, and so on;

-- External ratings: in this category, we can also consider the impact and probability risk ratings to be developed by the ECB in combination with traditional ratings from Standard & Poors, Fitch and Moody's; - Strategy: although a more difficult topic to classify, institutions could be classified depending on their business strategy or business model.
+- External ratings: in this category, we can also consider the impact and probability risk ratings to be developed by the ECB in combination with traditional ratings from S&P, Fitch, and so on; - Strategy: although a more difficult topic to classify, institutions could be classified depending on their business strategy or business model.
 As this is generally focused on the asset side, attention should also be given to the liability side in terms of their funding strategies.